MonoidMusician/blog/sources/implicit_arguments.md

 - "[@MonoidMusician](https://cofree.coffee/~verity/)"
 ---

-Okay, let me start off by saying I’m not a huge fan of bidirectional type theory.
+Okay, let me start off by saying Iʼm not a huge fan of bidirectional type theory.
-It is not a satisfying explanation of typechecking for me, I feel like you run into its limitations way too quickly.^[I feel like I can say this now that I’ve worked on getting [PolyTT](https://github.com/ToposInstitute/polytt) off the ground!]
+It is not a satisfying explanation of typechecking for me, I feel like you run into its limitations way too quickly.^[I feel like I can say this now that Iʼve worked on getting [PolyTT](https://github.com/ToposInstitute/polytt) off the ground!]

 However, it is quite useful, especially for quickly getting started with a type theory implementation.
 It has a specific philosophical tack, which is commendable (“redexes need annotations”).